Sony UBP-X800M2 4K Ultra HD Blu-ray player review

 Playing discs is superb with no noise thank to Sony’s engineering magic.
 Playing media using USB is decent until you want to select a certain time stamp.
 You can only manually fast forward or rewind using the remote control.
 Hope this can be resolved in a future firmware update.

-Aside from being a superb media player, within minutes you can connect to Wi-Fi and stream content from all of your favourites including Netflix, Amazon Prime Video and YouTube.
+Aside from being a superb media player, within minutes you can connect to Wi-Fi and stream content from all of your favourites including Netflix, Amazon Prime Video (30-day FREE trial) and YouTube.
 Sadly, they are the only apps as the unit lacks access to an app store.